 Values of Danes

 Hygge is a difficult concept to translate and now there are books just about this very Danish cultural and lifestyle concept.
 Cosy, which is a common translation doesn’t describe it well, although it refers to a quality of cosiness and comfortable conviviality that engenders a feeling of contentment and well-being and is fully in harmony with feng shui ethos.
 Its cultural value and connection to tolerance and equality suggest that people come together to share a good time, therefore it has a connotation to the Danish word frisind.
 So, hygge can mean many things, ie the Friday drink with your co-workers, a storytime with your parents or grandparents, or just enjoying a hot cup of tea or coffee or chocolate when it is cold outside.
-Warmth and candles are an example of hygge, but when I was visiting Copenhagen I’ve noticed a shift from traditional candles that unfortunately produce air pollution to battery operated ones or powered by electricity.
+Warmth and candles are an example of hygge, but when I was visiting Copenhagen I’ve noticed a shift from traditional candles that unfortunately produce air pollution to battery-operated ones or powered by electricity.
+Since the quality of the air is very good in Copenhagen, if people would stop burning candles it would improve even further.

 Feng shui consultants in Copenhagen, Denmark